 - What do you offer that your competitors do not?

 - Is there a mentoring or continuing education program?

-- Do the firm have a commitment to diversity?
+- Does the firm have a commitment to diversity?

-- Do you offer catered lunches, family events, fun outings or incentives?
+- Do you offer catered lunches, family events, fun outings, or other incentives?

 - Are you a dog-friendly office?